enionsouza/bookstore/README.md

 ## About

-The Bookstore is a website similar to the ["Awesome Books"](https://github.com/VanessaAoki/AwesomeBooks/) website built in the previous Microverse module (see [live version](https://rawcdn.githack.com/VanessaAoki/AwesomeBooks/3ca746caa2332a3bc69bb2846545a09298e8045f/index.html)).
-My goal here is to create an MVP version of it that allows the user to:
+The Bookstore is a website similar to the ["Awesome Books"](https://github.com/VanessaAoki/AwesomeBooks/) website built in the previous Microverse module, with pure JavaScript (see [live version](https://rawcdn.githack.com/VanessaAoki/AwesomeBooks/3ca746caa2332a3bc69bb2846545a09298e8045f/index.html)).
+My goal here is to create an MVP version of it, using ReactJS and Redux, to allow the user to:

--    Display a list of books.
+-    Display a list of books (accessing the 'bookstore' API provided by Microverse).
--    Add a book.
+-    Add a book ('ADD BOOK' button).
--    Remove a selected book.
+-    Remove a selected book ('Remove' link).

-By building this application, I will learn how to use React and Redux.

-A screenshot of the Books page of the app is presented below:
+A screenshot of the Books page is presented below:

 <p align="center">
     <img alt="Home Page" style="border: 1px solid black;" src="./docs/screenshot.png" width="700">